edugonch/confieselo/README.md

 I moved this project from bitbucket where I had it.

-Using:
+Using :

-rails '4.1.4'
+* rails '4.1.4'
-MongoDb with MongoId
+* MongoDb with MongoId
-Facebook Login
+* Facebook Login
-CanCan
+* CanCan
-Cloudinary for image manipulation capistrano for deploying
+* Cloudinary for image manipulation
+* capistrano for deploying

 ...